We have the training and resources needed to identify patient issues

 We collaborate with the client and family to personally involve them in every aspect of their therapy!

-We provide outpatient services at our office in Davison, MI.
+We provide outpatient services at our main office in Davison, MI and our satellite location in Grand Blanc, MI.

 We provide VitalStim which is an FDA approved approach providing electrical stimulation for swallowing!